-- course content
+course content

-- exams / coursework / project work
+exams / coursework / project work

-- GCSE requirements
+GCSE requirements

-- AS and A level requirements
+AS and A level requirements

-- teaching quality
+teaching quality

-- \square teaching methods e.g. lectures / seminars / problem based learning
+teaching methods - e.g. lectures / seminars / problem based learning

-- university reputation for research
+university reputation for research

-- D placements
+placements

-- library / laboratory facilities
+library / laboratory facilities

-- ICT provision
+ICT provision

-- financial help available e.g. bursaries
+financial help available e.g. bursaries

-- opportunities to study abroad
+opportunities to study abroad

-- graduate employment prospects and starting salaries
+graduate employment prospects and starting salaries

-- number of applicants for the course
+number of applicants for the course

-- number of places
+number of places

-Details of course codes etc are found in the university prospectus, on the UCAS or UNIFROG websites.
+The Big Book lists all the courses available at UK universities but some may be added during the year and if so, they will be highlighted on university websites.
+Details of course codes etc are found in the university prospectus or on the website.
 The university websites give the most accurate, up-to-date information.